CIMIL/SpatialAudioWebXR/README.md

 The experiences can be repeated as many times as needed.

 Once done the supervisor can download the data in JSON format by navigating to the `/end` route.
-This will uplaod a JSON file with the data collected to the specified [Supabase Instance](https://supabase.com/) (more on that later).
+This will upload a JSON file with the data collected to the specified [Supabase Instance](https://supabase.com/) (more on that later) and also prompt to download the file on the VR headset.
 It then sets up a new session for the next user.

-> To upload the file on a S3 storage see the `fileupload` branch for the implementation with Supabase.

 If for any reason the supervisor needs a new session without saving the data to a file, they can navigate to the `/reset` route.
 This will cancel the data and set up a new session for the next user.